gnuton/BlenderTemplates/README.md

 # BlenderTemplates
-A personal collection of Blender templates
+A personal collection of Blender snippets

 ## UI
 ### UIList